apremlani/pneumonia_detection_algorithm/README.md

-# business_solution
+# pneumonia_detection_algorithm
-This repository includes business solution using machine/deep learning algorithm
+This provides a business solution for pneumonia detection using machine/deep learning algorithm

 The source data is a kaggle dataset.
 Link for the dataset is: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data